escolastico-ortizda/Cryptic_diversity_R_lanu/README.md

 ### [Diazotroph workflow: Analyses based on metabarcoding of the nifH gene.](https://escolastico-ortizda.github.io/Cryptic_diversity_Diazotroph/)

 ## 4. Citation
-If you use part or the entire code in your work, please cite it using the following reference: (Escolastico-Ortiz, D.A., Derome, N., & Villarreal-A., J.C.
+If you use part or the entire code in your work, please cite it using the following reference: **[Escolastico-Ortiz, D.A., Derome, N., & Villarreal-A., J.C.
 2025.
 Decoding cryptic diversity of moss populations in a forest-tundra ecotone.
-Preprint.)[https://doi.org/10.1101/2025.06.25.660410].
+Preprint.](https://doi.org/10.1101/2025.06.25.660410)**.

 > [!NOTE]
 Be aware that the code may contain issues related to updated software or packages and IS NOT intended to serve as an optimized pipeline but as supplementary information for the research.